-Acknowledging the pressures of masculinity that boys face in the JLS and their hyper-criminalization, especially Black and Latino boys, can have a positive impact in their care.
+Acknowledging the pressures of masculinity that boys face in the JLS and their hypercriminalization, especially Black and Latino boys, can have a positive impact in their care.
 For instance, boys can be provided with programming that encourages them to explore alternative forms of gendered expression rather than hegemonic masculinity, like artistic development and academic advancement (Bosco et al., 2023).
 Additionally, a network of father figures and other trusted adults, such as credible messengers, who can provide moral guidance may help boys develop a sense of "manhood" that prioritizes community connectedness and emotional expressivity rather than dominance (Quam et al., 2020).
 Staff in JLS facilities can also role model emotional awareness and speak to their own identities to encourage boys to express themselves and participate in mental and behavioral health treatment (Bosco et al., 2023; Vaswani et al., 2021).

 Summary of Research on Girls vs Boys: In summary, for both boys and girls in the JLS, it is important to provide care in ways that uplifts their autonomy and agency.
 Recommendations for care for both girls and boys in the JLS may often be similar in that they suggest programming and services applicable to all youth, from child welfare approaches to care and sexual health programming to life skills development and educational and vocational services.
 However, because research demonstrates that girls differ from boys, it is important to consider the gendered issues that young people face in their respective pathways to the JLS and in their experiences while they are incarcerated.
 Recommendations for gender-affirming care can therefore differ in their delivery based on these gendered differences between girls and boys.
+By providing care that is attentive to gender, counties and partnering agencies can promote the healthy development of all youth in their jurisdictions.